All Episodes

 In a way, the folks attending the Aspen Ideas Festival, which is put on in conjunction with the Atlantic Monthly Magazine, might even be seen as Obama's natural base, but apparently not so much.

-Mort Zuckerman, the real problem that we have are some of the worst economic policies in place today that in my judgment go directly against the long-term interest of this country.
+Mort Vuckerman, owner of the New York Daily News and U.S. News and World Report, and a real estate barrier to billionaire in his own right, Mort Vuckerman, the real problem that we have are some of the worst economic policies in place today that, in my judgment, go directly against the long-term interest of this country.

-Now, this is this is Mort Zuckerman's way of saying, what the hell is going on here?
+Now, this is Mort Zuckerman's way of saying, what the hell is going on here?

-Mort Vuckerman, the real problem we have are some of the worst economic policies in place today that, in my judgment, go directly against the long-term interests of this country.
+Mort Vuckerman, the real problem we have are some of the worst economic policies in place today that, in my judgment, go directly against the long-term interest of this country.

-Now, how is what Mort Zuckerman said there any different than us saying we have a regime governing against the will of the American people.
+Now, how is what Mort Vuckerman said there any different than us saying we have a regime governing against the will of the American people?

-Obama's top economic advisor, Larry Summers, and the departing budget director Peter Orzog are going to show up at this thing later in the week.
+Obama's top economic advisor Larry Summers and the departing budget director Peter Orszog are going to show up at this thing later in the week.

 Lloyd Grove says they can expect heavy weather when they land to make the case to this civic-minded clique of wealthy skeptics.

-Here is Harvard business and history professor Nile Ferguson, or maybe it's Neil.
+Here is Harvard business and history professor Niall Ferguson, or maybe it's Neil.

 Obama's policies are encouraging laziness.